 Combine the Top 3 Content Characteristics

 Increase the likelihood of your content being seen by thousands (or even millions!) by incorporating geo-bait, surprise, and public opinion into your article or project.
 Through our years as a successful content marketing agency, we’ve seen outstanding results with campaigns that have these three elements.
-No matter the industry, your goal should always be to make your readers feel something and want to share it – and keeping the tips and examples here in mind will help your high-quality content achieve that.
+No matter the industry, your goal should always be to make your readers feel something and want to share it – and keeping these tips and examples in mind will help your high-quality content achieve that.